10.4: Working with Lipids

 The chemical composition of liposomes can be widely varied.
 Most contain neutral phospholipids like phosphatidylcholine (PC), phosphatidyl ethanolamine (PE), or sphingomyelin (SM), supplemented, if desired, with negatively charged phospholipids, like phosphatidyl serine (PS) and phosphatidyl glycerol (PG).
 In addition, single-chain amphiphiles like cholesterol (C) and detergents can be incorporated into the bilayer membrane, which modulates the fluidity and transition temperature (Tm) of the bilayer.
 If present in too great a concentration, single-chain amphiphiles like detergents, which form micelles, can disrupt the membrane so completely that the double-chain amphiphiles become incorporated into detergent micelles, now called mixed micelles, in a process that effectively destroys the membrane bilayer.

-Given the large degree of unsaturation at C2, what do you expect the transition temperature of a liposome composed only of egg yolk PC to be?
-(Vesicles made using more saturated PC from mammalian sources have Tm of around 40oC.)
-This high degree of unsaturation makes egg yolk PC very susceptible to oxidation, which could alter the properties of the liposome dramatically.
+Given the large degree of unsaturation at C2, what do you expect the transition temperature of a liposome composed only of egg yolk PC?
+(Vesicles made using more saturated PC from mammalian sources have Tm of around 40 oC.)
+This high degree of unsaturation makes egg yolk PC very susceptible to oxidation, which could dramatically alter the liposome's properties.
 Synthetic PC made with saturated fatty acids could alleviate that problem.

-Since phospholipids will spontaneously form some type of bilayer structure when placed in water, most efforts in liposome production involve producing vesicles with the desired size, lamellar structure, and physical characteristics, which as previously stated are controlled both by liposome size and chemical composition.
-Also, ways must be developed to entrap the desired molecule inside the vesicle in the most cost-effective manner, and with minimal leaking of contents.
-All methods of production involve drying of organic solvent-solubilized lipids, dispersion of the lipids in the appropriate aqueous solution, and formation of monolamellar (one bilayer) liposomes or vesicles.
+Since phospholipids will spontaneously form some bilayer structure when placed in water, most efforts in liposome production involve producing vesicles with the desired size, lamellar structure, and physical characteristics, which, as previously stated, are controlled by liposome size and chemical composition.
+Also, ways must be developed to entrap the desired molecule inside the vesicle cost-effectively and with minimal contents leaking.
+All production methods involve drying organic solvent-solubilized lipids, dispersion of the lipids in the appropriate aqueous solution, and formation of monolamellar (one bilayer) liposomes or vesicles.
 Finally, the vesicles are characterized (chemical composition, Tm, permeability, size, etc.)

 Drying of lipids

-Purified lipids of the desired composition (often egg PC:cholesterol:PS in molar ratios of 0.9:1.0:0.1) are dissolved in a purified, water-free organic solvent mixture (often chloroform/methanol, 2:1 v/v) and dried down in a round bottom flask on a rotary evaporator under reduced pressure (using a water aspirator) and slightly elevated temperature (20-40oC).
-The rapid rotation of the flask will ensure that the lipid is dispersed over a large surface area, and will increase the rate of evaporation.
-To remove the last traces of solvent, the dried flask is usually placed under a high vacuum overnight.
+Purified lipids of the desired composition (often egg PC:cholesterol:PS in molar ratios of 0.9:1.0:0.1) are dissolved in a purified, water-free organic solvent mixture (often chloroform/methanol, 2:1 v/v) and dried down in a round bottom flask on a rotary evaporator under reduced pressure (using a water aspirator) and slightly elevated temperature (20-40 oC).
+The rapid rotation of the flask will ensure that the lipid is dispersed over a large surface area and will increase the evaporation rate.
+The dried flask is usually placed under a high vacuum overnight to remove the last traces of solvent.
 If a small volume (< 1 ml) of lipid solution is used, the solvent can be evaporated under a stream of nitrogen.
 To avoid entrapment of residual chloroform in the lipid film, the film is dissolved in t-butyl-methyl ether or diethylether, and dried several times.
 Alternatively, the residual solvent can be removed under a high vacuum.

 Dispersion of the lipids